joecorcoran/detergent/README.md

 npm test
 ```

 If you want to contribute, don't hesitate.
 If it's a code contribution, please supplement `test.js` with tests covering your code.
-This library uses `airbnb-base` rules preset of `eslint` with two exceptions^ and follows the Semver rules.
+This library uses `airbnb-base` rules preset of `eslint` with few exceptions^ and follows the [Semver rules](http://semver.org/).

 <small>^ 1.
 No semicolons.
 2. Allow plus-plus in `for` loops.
 See `./eslintrc`</small>